Air traffic control review ordered with flight disruptions ‘to last for days’

 Transport Secretary Mark Harper said it was the worst incident of its kind in “nearly a decade” and announced an “independent review” will be carried out.

-The issue started on Monday after a technical glitch meant flight plans had to be input manually by controllers, causing more than a quarter of departures and arrivals to be axed.
+The issue started on Monday after ATC provider National Air Traffic Services (Nats) suffered what it described as a “technical issue” preventing it from automatically processing flight plans.

+This resulted in the number of flights being restricted while the plans were checked manually, leading more than a quarter of flights at UK airports to be cancelled.

-The disruption continued into Tuesday with flights cancelled and delayed as many aircraft and crews are out of position.
+Nats said at 3.15pm on Monday the problem was resolved, but disruption continued into Tuesday as many aircraft and crews were out of position.

 At Heathrow Airport on Tuesday, at least 32 departures and 31 arrivals were cancelled.